niki4etoo/niki4etoo/README.md

 ### Hi there 👋

-🔭 I’m currently working on coffee-shop Project
+🔭 I’m currently working on FlipFlop Project

-🌱 I’m currently learning React, react-router-dom and CSS Animations
+🌱 I’m currently learning React, CSS tricks and Javascript

 👯 I’m looking to collaborate on web app projects